dotnet/csharplang/proposals/span-safety.md

 In this document the "ref like" types include only `Span<T>` and related types.
 And the ref-like variables mean variables of "ref-like" types.

-In order to force ref-like variables to be stack only,we need the following restrictions:
+In order to force ref-like variables to be stack only, we need the following restrictions:

 - ref-like type cannot be a type of an array element
 - ref-like type cannot be used as a generic type argument